shanenn/shanenn.github.io/README.md

 ## Contents
 Files for the operation of [shanenn](https://github.com/shanenn) personal site.

+Uses jekyll site generator to organize and style website.

 Contains pages indvidually for **Skills**, **Education**, **Experience**, and **General Info**.

 Please feel free to use this framework when developing own personal site/portfolio.